tonikerttula/APE/exercises/metasploitable1.md

 #### WARNING!
 Remember to make sure you only scan and attack machines and IP-addresses that you own, and that are on your own system.
 Scanning systems over the internet without permission is against the law (double check the correct ip-address when using nmap, or other tools).
 Make sure you have both Kali and Metasploitable in "Host-only adapter" setting in VirtualBox, you can test this by pinging 8.8.8.8 in Kali, if the network is unreachable, you are not connected to the internet.

 We can use many different tactics when attacking Metasploitable 2.
-In this excercise, we are going to use from the Att&ck the following tactics and techniques:
+In this excercise, we are going to use the following tactics and techniques listed in ATT&CK framework:

 1. Discovery: Network Sniffing
 2. Reconnaissance: Active Scanning - Vulnerability Scanning